 For veterans who struggle with the 4th of July holiday, Evans recommends paying close attention to when fireworks displays will be happening in your neighborhood so you are not caught off guard.
-Additionally, if you are one of the many Americans who plan to shoot off fireworks sporadically throughout the remainder of summer, Evans advises toning down the celebration, because there may be veterans in your area dealing with PTSD.
+Additionally, if you are one of the many Americans who plan to use fireworks sporadically in the days leading up to and following the holiday, Evans advises toning down the celebration - because there may be veterans in your area dealing with PTSD.